 Right in the hubbub of the CBD is a minimalist cafe called Snap Cafe, which opened in July 2023.
 Though small in size, the cosy ambience is one that many can appreciate for a quick coffee break or catch-up meeting.

-Their selection of Korean-inspired bakes changes up from time to time, but some constant favourites include Black Sesame Cheesecake Crumble ($6++), and Sweet Potato Pound Cake ($5++).
-For fans of black sesame, we recommend the former—the cheesy flavour is mild compared to the nuttiness of the black sesame!
-Else, get their Sourdough Toasties, which come in flavours such as Hot Honey Prawn ($12++), Spicy Chix & Egg ($12++), and Triple Cheese ($9++).
+Their selection of Korean-inspired bakes changes up from time to time, and during our visit, we tried the Black Sesame Cheesecake Crumble ($6++) and Sweet Potato Pound Cake ($5++).
+For heartier options, get their Sourdough Toasties instead, which come in flavours such as Hot Honey Prawn ($12++), Chix & Egg ($12++), and Triple Cheese ($9++).

 Read our Snap Cafe review.